prometheus/proposals/proposals/0085-info-labels-endpoint.md

 The `limit` contract bounds result retention and wire output, not the cardinality of the underlying index or the worst-case storage work.
 The actual work depends on the `Searcher` implementation, matcher selectivity, requested ordering, and whether it can stop early while still determining `has_more`.

 ### Extensibility for Mimir, Thanos, and Cortex

+PROM-74's `include_metadata` illustrates optional enrichment of search results: on `/api/v1/search/metric_names`, it adds metric `type`, `help`, and `unit` when requested and available.
+That option is not part of this proposal's info-label request contract.
+Info-label results identify data-label names or values, and a deduplicated result can come from multiple info metrics; metadata about a source metric would not describe the returned label itself.
+Future enrichment of info-label results fits the Search API model, but needs a separately defined metadata source and schema.

 As in PROM-74, downstream implementations may add optional per-record extensions without changing the core record shapes: